dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 More detailed instructions are listed in the Deployment section below.

-An optional module has also been included that provides example usage and additional testing information
+An optional module has also been included that provides example usage and additional testing information.

 ### IMPORTANT NOTICE